REVIEWS

 -By João Luiz Sampaio, for Concerto

-"Argentine soprano Laura Pisani (as the hesitant Fiordiligi) and bahian mezzo Josy Santos (the nosy Dorabella) fostered beautiful contrasts between their characters without losing the richness of their vocal effects from the first duet 'Ah, Guarda, Sorella'".
+“Argentinian soprano Laura Pisani (as the hesitant Fiordiligi) and Bahian mezzo Josy Santos (as the curious Dorabella) created beautiful contrasts between their characterizations without losing the richness of their vocal effects, starting with the first duet, Ah, guarda, sorella”.

 -By Márvio dos Anjos, for O Globo